Highly available SQLite cluster powered by embedded NATS JetStream server.

 6. Replication

-- You can write to any server
+- You can write to any server (in the leaderless mode)

 - Uses embedded or external NATS JetStream cluster